Highlights of UN General Assembly 2020 Side Event 'Action Today for Future Generations'

 What we do

-The Office of the Secretary-General’s Envoy on Technology coordinates the implementation of the Secretary-General’s Roadmap on Digital Cooperation in close consultation with Member States, the technology industry, private companies, civil society, and other stakeholders.
+The Office of the Secretary-General’s Envoy on Technology coordinates the implementation of the Secretary-General’s Roadmap on Digital Cooperation and will advance work towards the Global Digital Compact proposed in the Common Agenda, in close consultation with Member States, the technology industry, private companies, civil society, and other stakeholders.